 Shoemaker was at the helm when Fallon took over NBC's "Late Night" franchise in 2009.
 The show was quickly recognized for its viral videos, audience games and prominent guests.

-Shoemaker and Seth Meyers are the creators of the Hulu original series “The Awesomes,” an animated series for adults that debuted last summer.
-The show, featuring the voice talents of current and past “SNL” stars, has been renewed for a second season.
+Shoemaker and Seth Meyers are the creators of the Hulu original series "The Awesomes," an animated series for adults currently in its third season.

-He was the winner of an Emmy Award in 2000 for producing the “SNL 25th Anniversary Special” and a Writers Guild Award for his writing on that special.
-He has received eight additional Emmy nominations for his work on “SNL” and “Late Night with Jimmy Fallon.”
+He was the winner of an Emmy Award in 2000 for producing the "SNL 25th Anniversary Special" and a Writers Guild Award for his writing on that special.
+He has received several additional Emmy nominations for his work on "SNL" "Late Night with Jimmy Fallon" and "Golden Globes."